-We understand that barriers to attendance are complex, and that some pupils find it harder than others to attend school; therefore, we will continue to prioritise cultivating a safe and supportive environment at school, as well as strong and trusting relationships with pupils and parents.
+[New] We understand that barriers to attendance are complex, and that some pupils find it harder than others to attend school; therefore, we will continue to prioritise cultivating a safe and supportive environment at school, as well as strong and trusting relationships with pupils and parents.

-We take a whole-school approach to securing good attendance, and recognise the impact that our efforts in other areas - such as the curriculum, behaviour standards, bullying, SEND support, pastoral support, and the effective use of resources such as pupil premium - can have on improving pupil attendance.
+[New] We take a whole-school approach to securing good attendance, and recognise the impact that our efforts in other areas - such as the curriculum, behaviour standards, bullying, SEND support, pastoral support, and the effective use of resources such as pupil premium - can have on improving pupil attendance.

-We are committed to:
+[Updated] We are committed to:

-- Promoting and modelling high attendance and its benefits. - Ensuring equality and fairness for all. - Ensuring this attendance policy is clear and easily understood by staff, pupils and parents. - Intervening early and working with other agencies to ensure the health and safety of our pupils. - Building strong relationships with families to overcome barriers to attendance. - Working collaboratively with other schools in the area, as well as other agencies. - Ensuring parents follow the framework set in section 7 of the Education Act 1996, which states that the parent of every child of compulsory school age shall cause them to receive efficient full-time education suitable to their age, ability and aptitude, and to any SEND they may have, either by regular attendance at school or otherwise. - Ensuring our attendance policy is clear and easily understood by all staff, parents and pupils. - Regularly monitoring and analysing attendance and absence data to identify pupils or cohorts that require more support.
+- [Updated] Promoting and modelling high attendance and its benefits. - Ensuring equality and fairness for all. - [Updated] Ensuring this attendance policy is clear and easily understood by staff, pupils and parents. - Intervening early and working with other agencies to ensure the health and safety of our pupils. - [New] Building strong relationships with families to overcome barriers to attendance. - [New] Working collaboratively with other schools in the area, as well as other agencies. - Ensuring parents follow the framework set in section 7 of the Education Act 1996, which states that the parent of every child of compulsory school age shall cause them to receive efficient full-time education suitable to their age, ability and aptitude, and to any SEND they may have, either by regular attendance at school or otherwise. - [New] Ensuring our attendance policy is clear and easily understood by all staff, parents and pupils. - [New] Regularly monitoring and analysing attendance and absence data to identify pupils or cohorts that require more support.

-The federation's attendance officer is Ms Julienne Salumu, who works very closely with the Executive Head and can be contacted via welfareofficer@mosshalljnr.barnet.sch.uk Staff, parents and pupils will be expected to contact the attendance officer for queries or concerns about attendance.
+[New] The federation's attendance officer is Maurizia De Sordi, who works very closely with the Head of each school and can be contacted via welfareofficer@mosshalljnr.barnet.sch.uk Staff, parents and pupils will be expected to contact the attendance officer for queries or concerns about attendance.